kevinmatthes/fortran2018-conditional-memory/README.md

 There are unit tests for the library logic written in plain Fortran 2018 without requiring any further libraries.
 When running the tests, **Valgrind** will analyse their memory management.

-In order to simplify the maintenance, **bump2version** as well as **Scriv** are used to automate the release generation.
-Scriv will compile the changelog on release after all version numbers were incremented by bump2version.

 Build artifacts are prevented from begin committed by the `.gitignore` this repository contains.
 It furthermore controls which files are going to be